Combining Resonant and Tail-based Anomaly Detection: CATHODE

 The classifier consists of 3 hidden layers with 64 nodes and ReLU activation each and it is optimized using the hyperparameters given in tab.~\ref{tab:Classifier}.
 Because the datasets are imbalanced, a weight is assigned such that both classes contribute equally to the loss.

-Since in a realistic example the number of events to train and validate on is limited, we employ an additional step of leave-one-out cross-validation.
-The real SR data is partitioned into 4 subsets of equal size.
+Since in a realistic example the number of events to train and validate on is limited, we employ an additional step of leave-one-out cross validation.
+The real SR data is partitioned into four subsets of equal size.
 In each subset, one quarter of the real events are held back as a test set for the anomaly detection while the remaining 75\% are split between the training set (60\%) and the validation set (40\%).
 (The synthetic background events are also split into train/val sets with the same proportions.)
-After training, the 10 model states with the lowest validation loss are selected and evaluated on the test set.
+After training, the ten model states with the lowest validation loss are selected and evaluated on the test set.
 The predicted labels are then averaged over the models and assigned as anomaly scores to the events.
 This is repeated for the next quarter of the SR data, and so on, until every event in the SR is assigned an anomaly score.

-To reduce the statistical effects of severely over- and under-performing models, each dataset is shuffled 5 times to allow different selections.
+To reduce the statistical effects of severely overperforming and underperforming models, each dataset is shuffled 5 times to allow different selections.
 Then the entire process of the preceding paragraph is repeated to produce 5 different anomaly scores.
-All 5 anomaly score-assignments are averaged to produce a final, more robust score.
+All 5 anomaly score assignments are averaged to produce a final, more robust score.

-Finally, to even out the influence of signal-event selection, everything is repeated 10 times with differing independent sets of signal-events.
-In all the results we report below, we will report the mean and standard deviation of these 10 different trials.
+Finally, to even out the influence of signal-event selection, everything is repeated ten times with differing independent sets of signal events.
+In all the results we report below, we will report the mean and standard deviation of these ten different trials.